 How and where do you put to use the analytical skills so that your career takes a boost?

 Analytical Thinking Meaning:

-Analytical thinking as the name suggests aims in analysis of a problem by fragmenting the problem into manageable portions, thereby finding solution to each portion, inter- relating the solutions of each portions with the others and finally implementing the solution.
+Analytical thinking as the name suggests aims in the analysis of a problem by fragmenting the problem into manageable portions, thereby finding a solution to each portion, interrelating the solutions of each portion with the others and finally implementing the solution.